 Monitoring is an integral part of democratic accountability to children, families and the public.
 It is essential for informed decision-making, ensuring that societal resources are deployed productively, resources distributed equitably and social goals reached.
 The challenge is to develop monitoring systems that capture how programs are operating, how children are developing and if system goals are being met.
 Monitoring on its own does not deliver results, although it is a crucial part of a larger system designed to achieve them.

-The minimum benchmark proposed is that the responsible ministry/department/agency has published a comprehensive report on ECE services within the last three years (Figure 5.1).
+The minimum benchmark proposed is that the responsible ministry/department/agency has published a comprehensive report on ECE services within the last three years (Table M4).
 Quebec was not a signatory to the agreements and has its own reporting process.

 Table M4 ECE Progress Reports by Province/Territory